 Visit the PODS Blog for more great moving tips to keep your family sane.
 You also might want to check out these family-friendly neighborhoods in a few sought-after cities.
 Even if you’re not moving to one of these destinations, you’re sure to find some valuable information to help with your move and your home search:

 - Family-Friendly Neighborhoods in Miami

 - Thousand Oaks: Top Family-Friendly Community Near L.A.

 Every age has its own distinctive challenges when it comes to moving away from the only home they’ve ever known.
-For teens and tweens, there’s sadness at losing lifelong friends.
+For teens and tweens, there’s sadness at losing lifelong friends (more on that in a minute).
 Being the new kid in town can be nerve-wracking — and if the school year has already started, doubly so.
 For toddlers just beginning to gain their footing in the world, there’s the daunting task of navigating a new home and the loss of leaving familiar faces.
-But these challenges can also represent opportunities, and it’s your role as their caregiver to help put a positive — even exciting — spin on the move.
-Talk to your teens about the chance to start fresh and expand their horizons.
-Maybe celebrate with a shopping spree or a makeover.
-For little ones, finding those new friends will be key, so get involved with your local toddler network as soon as you can.
+Finding new friends will be key, so get involved with your local toddler network as soon as you can.

 And as for older kids, talk with them about the chance to expand their horizons.
 Maybe celebrate the move with a shopping spree or a mini-makeover.
 A must: Help them find the best coffee shop in town (or another favorite eatery) and splurge for a gift card.